 To receive compensation, your injury must happen while you are “on the job”.

-You probably aren't eligible for workers' compensation if you get into a car accident while commuting to work, but if you are in the course of employment when you are in a motor vehicle accident you will be covered.
-If you work on a construction site and strain your back while carrying a heavy load, you should also be covered.
+You probably aren't eligible for workers' compensation if you get into a car accident while commuting to work, but if you are in the course of employment when you are in a motor vehicle accident, you will be covered.
+Washington State workers' compensation covers stress-related injuries that result from a single traumatic event.
+However, ongoing stress is not covered.
+First responders, though, such as firefighters, law enforcement officers, emergency medical technicians, and direct care registered nurses, may be able to claim workers' compensation for PTSD caused by accumulated psychological trauma.

 In some situations, however, the connection may not be as clear-cut.
 For example, an employee who sustains an injury during a company retreat may be eligible for workers’ compensation, as may an employee who is on a business trip and is injured after hours.
-These sorts of cases are generally more difficult to determine.
+These cases are generally more challenging to determine and can be handled case-by-case.

 Types of injuries covered by workers’ comp include accident-related injuries, sickness caused by exposure, and occupational disease.